Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 This problem of balancing exploration and exploitation has primarily been studied in the context of vanishing-regret learning.
 In this section, we will instead study exploration in the context of continual learning.
 Specifically, we investigate the implications that nonstationarity has for intelligent exploration.
-We will argue through didactic examples and simulations that in order to perform well in a nonstationary environment, an agent should (1) continuously engage in exploration, (2) prioritize seeking out information that remains useful over an extended period, and (3) learn about the environment dynamics to guide exploration.
+We will argue through didactic examples and simulations that in order to perform well in a nonstationary environment, an agent should (1) continuously engage in exploration, (2) prioritize seeking out information that remains useful over an extended period, and (3) learn about the environment dynamics to guide exploration. \henrik{We also direct readers to the extensive literature on learning in non-stationary bandits~\citep{auer2019adaptively,besbes2014stochastic,bogunovic2016time,chen2019new,chen2023non,luo2018efficient,min2023information,slivkins2008adapting,trovo2020sliding}.\footnote{\henrik{See Chapter 31 "Non-Stationary Bandits" in~\citet{lattimore2020bandit} for a comprehensive review.}}}